matthugs/slack-night-mode/README.md

 #### Black ([source](scss/main.scss) - [build](css/black.css))

 The primary supported theme.
 This is an excellent theme if you use a program like f.lux or redshift.

 ![Black Screenshot](https://userstyles.org/style_screenshots/117475_after.png)

 (Other themes are supported by laCour's version, and these are built and available to be tried out for a spin.
 I haven't tested them, however, and can make no guarantees about their suitability on the eyes.)

+## Note

+laCour's work, on which this project is based, is licensed under a significantly more permissive license.